fascinosum/architecture/design-documents/database/sequence-functionality-in-ce.md

 ### Overview

 #### Sequence mechanism
-In Magento there is a sequence mechanism, which can be considered as system-generated entity UUID.
+In Magento there is a sequence mechanism, which provides system-generated entity identifier.
 We already have this mechanism for the following entities:

 **Magento CE (SalesSequence):**
 * Order